 Local authorities and housing associations are active in developing often long term asset management strategies linking investment and procurement decisions as part of an overall business plan.

-Strategies need to recognise the changing development context often influenced by new regulation set by Government and changing market conditions including the 1% rent cut and the Grenfell fire disaster.
+Strategies need to recognise the changing development context often influenced by new regulation set by Government and changing market conditions including the 1% rent cut and the Grenfell fire disaster and ongoing Inquiry.
 The aim is to achieve safe, secure and sustainable homes for residents, a low carbon future and environmental sustainability.
 It is also important to factor in technological advances into future strategies and opportunities for the inclusion of district heat schemes in larger properties.

 The aim of this topic is to share best practice in developing longer term strategies / solutions to asset management; achieving greater efficiencies and savings.
 When looking at low carbon solutions, there is a real opportunity to contribute towards tackling fuel poverty and health inequalities when prioritising programmes to improve poor housing.

 The Essex Property Asset Map (EPAM) which is a portal for the publication of all Essex public sector property information is one example of best practice.
 The project has levered in funding for One Public Estate Locality Reviews through the Government

 Property Unit (GPU) and the Local Government Association and is now assisting with the identification and delivery of a pipeline of projects across Essex targeted at estate rationalisation and housing delivery.